-Because Benny had most of its features working properly and in good condition, and also because of the time pressure (we wanted to start our trip as soon as possible), we decided not to do any major alterations of layout or the electric or water system.
+Because Benny was in quite good condition, and also because of the time pressure (we wanted to start our trip as soon as possible), we decided not to do any major alterations of layout or the electric or water system.
 But to feel comfortable during the next months, we wanted to do a simple and budget refresh to turn our Benny into a fresh cool looking van with all the comfort we need.

-We created this simple step by step guide to describe how we did our campervan renovation without spending much time and money.
-Hopefully, this post will be helpful if you are starting the “campervan journey” and, like us, are feeling overwhelmed.
+We created this simple step-by-step guide to describe how we did our DIY camper van remodel without spending much time and money.
+Hopefully, this post will be helpful if you are starting the “camper van journey” and, like us, are feeling overwhelmed.

 The secret is simple, find the most powerful and appropriate cleaning products you can find for each purpose (make sure to apply the right products on the right surfaces not to damage the materials), roll your sleeves up and start cleaning it as professional as possible.

 Once cleaned, it’s time to clearly define how do you want your van to look like and what exactly will you change.